mrfixit2001/recalbox_rock64/README.md

 After many efforts with much teamwork, collaboration, and testing, we are very excited to provide the ALPHA release of RECALBOX for the ROCK64 board!

+The download is located under the Releases link.

 For those of you unfamiliar with the software: https://www.recalbox.com/
 "Recalbox offers a wide selection of consoles and game systems.
 From the very first arcade systems to the NES, the MEGADRIVE, 32-bit platforms (such as the Playstation) and even Nintendo64.
 With Kodi already includeed, Recalbox also serves as a Media Center.
 By connecting it to your home network, you will be able to stream videos from any compatible devices (NAS, PC, External HDD, etc.)."